tomjnixon/xsimd/docs/source/migration_guide.rst

 As a side effect of this (almost full) rewrite of the library code, `xsimd` is now twice as fast to compile, and its source code size as been (roughly) divided by two.
-The `xsimd` developers also took this as an opportnuity to significantly improve test coverage.
+The `xsimd` developers also took this as an opportunity to significantly improve test coverage.

 Most Notable Changes